3301-73-21 Factors for the state board to consider under division (B)(1) of section 3319.31 of the revised Code.

 (6) Whether the educator has completed the terms of his/her probation or deferred adjudication;

-(9) Whether the person fully disclosed the crime or misconduct to the state board or the employing school district;
+(8) Whether the person fully disclosed the crime or misconduct to the state board, the department or the employing school district;

-(C) The lack of a criminal charge, indictment, prosecution or conviction shall not preclude the state board from investigating and, if appropriate, initiating an action against a person.
+(C) The lack of a criminal charge, indictment, prosecution or conviction does not preclude the state board from investigating and, if appropriate, initiating an action against a person.

-(D) The state board shall not be precluded from considering the factors listed in paragraph (A) of this rule when the offense is enumerated in division (B)(2) of section 3319.31 of the Revised Code or division (E) of section 3319.31 1 of the Revised Code.
+(D) The state board will not be precluded from considering the factors listed in paragraphs (A) and (B) of this rule when the offense is enumerated in division (B)(2) of section 3319.31 of the Revised Code or division (E) of section 3319.311 of the Revised Code.